 When sitting, your hips and knees should be even when your feet are flat on the floor.
 Without these ergonomic features, you could eventually develop back or neck pain.
 Try to get adjustable armrests that will be approximately the height of your desk and keyboard.

-Once you have set up your equipment, you are ready to start building your community.
-For ideas on how to attract your demographic, read our article, Get 10 Times the Viewers: Advanced Guide to More Followers.
+Once you have set up your equipment, you are ready to start building your stream community.
 As you earn income from your channel, reinvest in it by giving your viewers perks or upgrading your equipment.
 Many streamers use this method to reduce out-of-pocket expenses.
-To read more on monetizing your channel, read our guide, The 8 Ways Professional Streamers Make Money.